chejj/RiotData/README.md

 # RiotData
-Repository of code to collect and analyze data from Riot Games API
+Repository of code to collect and analyze data from Riot Games API, to view classification analysis, read classification.ipynb.

 ## Context